Health and Wellbeing

 • Developing Assertive Behaviour: What does it mean to be ‘assertive’?
 We’ll help you understand the difference between passive, aggressive and assertive behaviours and to identify the key benefits and implications of assertiveness.
 Then we will move onto situations in which you may need to be assertive and ways of being more assertive to achieve a desired outcome.

 Your physical health can really affect your wellbeing and mental mood, so this course is designed to help you identify small changes you can make to your lifestyle that could have really positive results.
-During 4 sessions over 2 weeks, you’ll get a chance to look at aspects of health in a non-judgemental, friendly setting.
+During the course, you’ll get a chance to look at aspects of health in a non-judgemental, friendly setting.

 • Understanding the effects of sleep on health: This session will help you understand why we need to sleep and the relationship between sleep and wellbeing.
 Find out what makes effective sleep and how this benefits you, as well as how to how prevent sleep deprivation.